 The OIDC token was designed as a short-lived, scoped credential.
 Minted by GitHub’s OIDC provider at the moment of publish, redeemed by npm for trusted publishing, then discarded.
 The assumption was that the token would live only in environment variables and only long enough to publish.
 The attack read it directly out of /proc/<pid>/mem from the Runner.Worker process before npm could redeem it.17 The token was a short-lived credential in calendar time.
 It was a long-lived credential in attacker time, because the attacker was already inside the runner.

-In April 2026, the Bitwarden CLI npm package was compromised in a maintainer-account-mediated attack attributed to the same threat group.
-This was the first attack to carry the “Mini Shai-Hulud” label.1112
+In April 2026, the Bitwarden CLI npm package was compromised in a maintainer-account-mediated attack attributed to the same threat group.1314

 On May 11, the TanStack pipeline was hijacked through the three-primitive chain described above.

-On May 19, GitHub removed 640 malicious packages from the @antv data-visualisation ecosystem after another maintainer account was compromised.13
+On May 19, GitHub removed 640 malicious packages from the @antv data-visualisation ecosystem after another maintainer account was compromised.15

 Four different doors.
 One room.
-The consistent technique underneath was OIDC token extraction from runner memory, followed by exfiltration to attacker-controlled command-and-control, followed by self-propagation using the harvested tokens.711
+The consistent technique underneath was OIDC token extraction from runner memory, followed by exfiltration, followed by self-propagation using the harvested tokens.713

 Date